devlooped/runfile/readme.md

 ```

 > [!TIP]
 > The repo does not need to be public.
-In that case, the same authentication
+Private repos will leverage the same authentication
-> used by your local `git` will be used to access the file, via the Git Credential Manager.
+> used by your local `git` to access the file, via the Git Credential Manager.

 When running different files from the same repo+ref, the download will be performed only once.
 The last download etag is used to avoid downloading on each run.